cloudmesh-community/book/chapters/class/516/week3-arch.md

 * How do you find out how much space is used by your program and its libraries?

-* How do you switch between anaconda and regular python 3.7.4
+* How do you switch between anaconda and regular python 3.8.1

 * What is the difference between conda, miniconda, anaconda?

+* Does anaconda provide a virtual environment?

 * Why do you want to use a virtual environment even for conda/anaconda?

+* Is anaconda modifying your bashrc, zshprofile, or registry?

 ### Python Language review